srabon08/R/Data Wrangling Basics.md

 The first argument to the `select()` function is the `data frame`, followed by an arbitrarily long list of `column names`, separated by commas.
 Note:
 * It is not necessary to wrap the column names in quotation marks.
 However, try using    pipe-forwarding nesting to make it more readable.
-* select() is also part of the MASS package.
-To avoid having errors, while using both dplyr and MASS package instead of using slect() use package specific fucntion i.e. dplyr::selec()
+* select() is also part of the **MASS** package.
+To avoid having errors, while using both dplyr and MASS package, instead of using select() use package specific fucntion i.e. dplyr::select()

 ```js